nctlcnt/noctilucos.github.io/retail/index.md

         <div class="card-text">
           <h3>UPC-E</h3>
           <span>1D Barcode</span>
           <p>The <a class="orangeLink" href="https://www.dynamsoft.com/Barcode-Types/UPC-E.aspx">UPC-E</a> code is a variation of the UPC-A code.
 It is more compact because it compresses out the unnecessary zeros, making it only half the size of a UPC-A barcode.
-UPC-E codes can also be uncompressed back to UPC-A barcodes. <b>Because of its compact size, the UPC-E barcode is used on smaller items where the UPC-A code won’t fit, such as lip balm sticks.</b> These barcodes are extensively used in countries like the United States and Canada. </p>
+UPC-E codes can also be uncompressed back to UPC-A barcodes.
+Because of its compact size, the UPC-E barcode is used on smaller items where the UPC-A code won’t fit, such as lip balm sticks.
+These barcodes are extensively used in countries like the United States and Canada. </p>
         </div>
       </div>
     </li>